-- My super brief tips on balancing hormonal acne may interest you – they are all about boosting your toxin clearing power as well as targeting common causes of hormonal acne (which may not be the issue here, but clearing out toxins will always help your skin balance and heal!).
+- My super brief tips on balancing hormonal acne may interest you.
+They are all about boosting your toxin clearing power, as well as targeting common causes of hormonal acne.
+That may not be the issue here, but clearing out toxins will always help your skin balance and heal!
 They can be found here.

 Regain Control with a Skin Reset